CHamilton0/Space-Analytics-Engine/README.md

 # Space Analytics Engine #
 Major project for Topics in Computer Science.
 Implementing machine learning for ship detection using Mask R-CNN framework.
+Also includes an implementation of model pruning to reduce the storage, memory, and power usage of the model.

 ## Mask R-CNN Implementation ##
 Matterport has released a Mask R-CNN implemetation using TensorFlow and Keras in Python that will be used in this project.
 The original repository can be found at https://github.com/matterport/Mask_RCNN.
 The modified version for TensorFlow 2 that is used in this project can be found at https://github.com/akTwelve/Mask_RCNN.
 This version was furhter modified to include a function to save the outputted images directly.